 For the census of the years 1910 and 1920, northeast Seattle was called the Union Precinct.
 In 1930, what is now Wedgwood south of NE 85th Street was in the Ravenna census tract, and north of NE 85th Street was called Morningside.

-By 1940 the census tracts of northeast Seattle used the same colorful names which had been given to voting precincts by King County Elections Superintendant Roy Erford.
-South of NE 85th Street was called Sonora, and north of NE 85th Street was the Chelsea Precinct.
-Chelsea was a place name taken from the Chelsea store, now the site of the Meadowbrook Apartments at 3400 NE 110th Street.
+By 1940 the census tracts of northeast Seattle were known by the same colorful names which had been given to voting precincts by King County Elections Superintendent Roy Erford.
+The voting precinct south of NE 85th Street was called Sonora, and north of NE 85th Street was the Chelsea Precinct.
+Chelsea was a place name taken from a plat and development of houses at NE 110th Street near today’s Nathan Hale High School.
+There was a Chelsea store, now the site of the Meadowbrook Apartments at 3400 NE 110th Street.
 The voting precinct east of 35th Ave NE was later called the Sand Point Precinct.

 Neighborhood nicknames before Wedgwood

 Neighborhood nicknames for the Wedgwood area during the 1920s were Little Holland and Dutch Hollow because NE 77th to 80th Streets held the homes of an interrelated group of immigrants from Holland.
 But Wedgwood did not become a “Ballard,” characterized by one regional or ethnic group.
 The immigrants from Holland desired to enter the mainstream of American life and blend in, and they did not keep themselves separate in their own cultural group.